niksilver/clockabout/README.md

 ## Misc notes

-- MIDI start/stop happens.
+- MIDI start/stop happens only on metro start/stop.
-- It's a quirk that beats come together on the 24th pulse.
+- Beats sync on the first pulse
 - Graph is probably not what you think it is.
 - It's about 3/1000 of a second out.
+- Will load the last saved pset on startup.

 # Development and testing